FAQs by Instructors / TAs

 - What are the changes with the new Canvas interface?

 - How can I manage the Course Navigation menu (left sidebar)?

-- How do I add TAs or other supporting staff to my course?
+- How do I add TAs or other supporting staff and users to my course?

 - What are the default term start and end day for courses in Canvas?